hexresearch/hschain/README.md

 First of all you have to install terraform and docker.
 Dowload `terraform` from [here](https://www.terraform.io/downloads.html), unzip and put in $PATH.

 `terraform` runs nodes in separate docker containers.
-So, you need to build this container and push it to a registry (here will be described local registry).
+So, you need to build docker image.

-## Build and push docker container
+## Build docker image

 ```
 nix-build release.nix -A docker-container